What Is A Copyright?

 Copyright may appear easy to the layperson but can be challenging in practice.
 For instance, it is of the utmost importance that a legally enforceable agreement be used to transfer any one of the bundles of rights in your copyrighted work.
 Without it, ownership and title to the work may be in dispute and unlike the U.S. Patent and Trademark Office, which offers an internal administrative process for resolving most disputes, the arena for copyright disputes in the United States is the U.S. Federal Courts.

+If you need assistance protecting your creation or brand, contact the Law Office of Elliott J. Brown today.
 To stay up to date on the latest news and information about copyrights and other IP, check out our blog!